Andy-set-studio/base-front-end-project/README.md

 - **components** - Add all your reusable component partials here and import in global.scss

-- **layout** - Add major layout partials here and import in global.scss
+- **layouts** - Add major layout partials here and import in global.scss

+- **mixins** - Add project specific mixins and import in global.scss

 - **vars**
 	- **_metrics.scss** - All metric vars such as breakpoints, widths etc. live here